MOLAorg/mola_lidar_odometry/README.md

 # `mola_lidar_odometry`
-LIDAR-inertial odometry components, based on the MOLA and MRPT frameworks, compatible with ROS 2.
+LIDAR odometry components, based on the MOLA and MRPT frameworks, compatible with ROS 2.

 ## Contents
-This repository provides a C++ library `mola_lidar_odometry` implementing LIDAR-inertial odometry.
+This repository provides a C++ library `mola_lidar_odometry` implementing LIDAR odometry.
 Sensor input is provided via MOLA components, and ROS 2 example launch files are provided in [launch](launch/).